dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/MOUSEMOVE_TO_ELEMENT_IMPLEMENTATION.md

-# MouseMoveToElement Implementation Summary (2025-01-18)
+ï»¿# MouseMoveToElement Implementation Summary (2025-10-18)

 ## User Request
-Add a new operation "MouseMoveToElement" to SpyWindow ¡æ Custom Procedures that moves the mouse cursor to the center of a UI element without clicking.
+Add a new operation "MouseMoveToElement" to SpyWindow ï¿½ï¿½ Custom Procedures that moves the mouse cursor to the center of a UI element without clicking.

 ## Implementation Complete ?